 Aurora had a very accurate phase of KD, however if it had been picked up the first time and she was treated appropriately none of this would have ever happened.

 Once Aurora was moved to the Ward she was weaned off the Heparin and moved onto Clexane – which was twice daily injections.
 Whilst in the hospital this was administered through the IV, however when she was discharged Ryan had to give this to her in her tiny thighs via a needle.

 Aurora was on clexane for six weeks and was then readmitted for her Warfarinisation (this was another week in hospital trying to get her INR levels right).

-Aurora is now two years old and currently on Warfarin & Aspirin.
+Aurora is now three years old and currently on Warfarin & Aspirin.
 She has six monthly check ups at the hospital with Cardiology and Haematology, and annual check ups with Rheumatology and Vascuilitis specialists.
 She is also on a waiting list for an angiogram.

-Ryan & I want to share our story, as hard as it is, so that we can educate parents, medical professions, teachers, daycares, schools etc that KD doesn’t always have to be “typical” there a 6 symptoms however a child doesn’t need to present all these symptoms at once.
+Ryan and I want to share our story, as hard as it is, so that we can educate parents, medical professions, teachers, daycares, schools etc that KD doesn’t always have to be “typical” there are 6 symptoms however a child doesn’t need to present all these symptoms at once.
 Aurora was “a-typical” as she was so young – typically KD is found in children 6months – 5 years, however children younger and older have been known to have it.
 She only had the rash, red eyes and temperatures.
 No strawberry tongue or peeling fingers.

 Unfortunately there is no test for KD, they do not know how children get it and gets misdiagnosed too often.
 There are around only 300 cases a year, however it is on the rise.